Chen-yuMau/Python-Project-Structural/README.md

 ![Win way 2](https://github.com/curlhairedude/Python-Project-Structural/blob/main/Pics/Win3.JPG?raw=true)

-The game is more complex than it initially appears, there are certain tactics that resembles "structures" that will force the opponent into drawing a direction the player wants, henc the name "structural".
+The game is more complex than it initially appears, there are certain tactics that resembles "structures" that will force the opponent into drawing a direction the player wants, hence the name "structural".